mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 The default Checkbox is _dual-state:_ the user can toggle between checked and unchecked.

-There is, however, the option for a _tri-state_ or indeterminate Checkbox that supports a state known as "partially checked."
+There is also the option for a _tri-state_ or indeterminate Checkbox that supports a state known as "partially checked."

 This indeterminate state is often used to communicate the fact that only some out of a set of Checkboxes are checked.
 As such, it's usually reserved for parent Checkboxes that can control the states of their children.

 The demo below shows how to implement the `indeterminate` prop on a parent Checkbox that watches for the checked state in its children.
-If only one child is checked, the parent will display the indeterminate state.
+If only one child is checked, then the parent displays the indeterminate state.
 Clicking on the parent Checkbox toggles selecting and deselecting all children.

 :::warning
-When the indeterminate state is set, the value of the `checked` prop only impacts the form submitted values.
+When the indeterminate state is set, the value of the `checked` prop only impacts form-submitted values.
 It has no accessibility or UX implications.
 :::